Expunction in Criminal Traffic Offenses

 You must first file petition documents with the local court.
 If the case involved an arrest, you might have to wait to request an expunction until a certain period of time has passed.
 For Class C misdemeanors where you were not also charged with a felony, the time period is 180 days according to the Texas Code of Criminal Procedure Section 55.01.(a)(2)(A)(i)(a).

-You will also need to pay filing and service fees when you petition the court.
+You must also pay filing and service fees when you petition the court.
 How much the fees are will depend on the circumstances of the case.
 The more severe the charge, the more you will have to pay.

 At this hearing, the respondents may present evidence to challenge your expunction.
-It’s crucial to ensure you have the evidence to counter any arguments the respondents may make.
+Ensuring you have the evidence to counter any arguments the respondents may make is crucial.

-The entire process from petition to successful expunction can take anywhere from one to six months.
+The process from petition to successful expunction can take one to six months.
 However, the Code of Criminal Procedure specifies that law enforcement agencies have one year to destroy their records after receiving an expunction order.

-Why Should I Retain an Attorney for Expunctions?
+Why Should I Retain an Attorney for Expungements?

 Your expunction case involves navigating a complex criminal justice system.
-A criminal defense lawyer can offer personalized guidance on the expunction process and increase your chances of a successful petition and hearing.
+A criminal defense lawyer can offer personalized guidance on expungement and increase your chances of a successful petition and hearing.
 Our team can help you with the following aspects of your expunction case:

 - Investigating the circumstances of your traffic violation to determine your eligibility